spikegrobstein/boucher/readme.md

  * support for more Meatfile locations
  * better commandline options support
  * better validations of Meatfile
+ * look for knife.rb to find cookbook path(s) rather than relying on Meatfile definition.

 ## Author and License